Tips for Keeping the Peace when your Children Share a Bedroom

 You can also add decorations that connect the kids and show their relationship.
 For example, you can hang photos of the kids together or frame both of their newborn footprints.
 If they both have souvenirs from a family vacation, you can place those in the shared space.

 Another way to create a connection is to give the shared space a “purpose.”
 For instance, it could be a study area with two desks for doing homework.
 Or you could create a gaming area with games for two players or more.

 No matter what you choose, it’s crucial to get the kids involved.
 For example, you can ask each of them to create or choose one piece of art for the walls.
 Even if you limit their choices, they should feel like they helped create the shared space.

 If your children share a bedroom, space gets used up quickly with two kids.
-You’ll want to maximize your space in every way possible, from multifunctional furniture to extra shelving.
+You’ll want to maximize your space in every way possible, from multifunctional furniture and extra shelving to organization containers for each of your children.
 Use vertical space to the limit; you can even put things above the door!